Thank you for transforming lives in 2013!

 "I always wanted to be a teacher, especially in my community, because the literacy levels are very low and poverty high.
 I really want to be part of the 'changers' of the status quo.
 This is only possible if I have an education, college education.
 I can now see the light at the end of the tunnel.
 Right now, I am taking 13 units: biochemistry, statistics, economics, Information Communication Technology, parasitology, soil science, agronomy and others, and I am prepared to perform even better because you've given me everything I need and now its up to me to sit down and work hard."Leonard.

-Please support G.R.A.C.E.’s efforts to expand our ECD borders to double our reach into local communities in 2014.
+Please support G.R.A.C.E's efforts to expand our Early Child Development (ECD) borders to double our reach into local communities in 2014.
 ECD opens doors to many other interventions.
-Older children in the family, adult caregivers and the community in general stand to benefit from Food Security, HIV Prevention, Economic Strengthening etc. As Frederick Douglas once said, “It is easier to build strong children than to repair broken men.”
+Older children in the family, adult caregivers and the community in general stand to benefit from Food Security, HIV prevention, Economic strengthening etc. As Frederick Douglas once said, "It is easier to build strong children than to repair broken men."

 - G.R.A.C.E congratulates Anne Firth Murray of Global Fund for Women on their 25th Anniversary.